Root Canal Therapy in Newark, OH

 Root canal therapy saves teeth that have become infected or damaged, preserving your natural teeth and restoring oral health.
 While many patients feel anxious about root canal treatment due to outdated perceptions, modern endodontic therapy is comfortable, effective, and crucial for maintaining your smile.

-In this comprehensive guide, our Newark, OH, dentist, Dr. Brian Stickel, explains everything you need to know about root canal treatment to help you prepare and feel confident about your procedure.
-Contact our Newark dental office today at (740) 344-4000 to schedule an appointment.
+In this comprehensive guide, our restorative dentist in Newark, OH, Dr. Brian Stickel, explains everything you need to know about root canal treatment to help you prepare and feel confident about your procedure.
+Contact our Newark dental office near you today at (740) 344-4000 to schedule an appointment.
+Our Newark dentists proudly serve patients throughout Newark, Heath, Granville, Johnstown, and Pataskala, OH.

 What Is Root Canal Therapy?